lowRISC/opentitan/doc/project/checklist.md

 A top level testbench has been created with the DUT instantiated.
 The following interfaces are connected (as applicable): TileLink, clocks and resets, interrupts and alerts.
 Other interfaces may not be connected at this point (connecting these is part of SIM_TB_ENV_CREATED).
-Inputs for which interfaces have not yet been created are tied off to 0.
+Inputs for which interfaces have not yet been created are tied off to the default value.

 ### PRELIMINARY_ASSERTION_CHECKS_ADDED